100 Notable alumni of

 -

-Kelvin Creswell Rivers is an American professional basketball player who last played for Fuerza Regia of the LNBP.
-Standing at 6 ft 5 in (1.96 m), he plays at the shooting guard and small forward positions.
+Kelvin Creswell Rivers is a former American professional basketball player who last played for Fuerza Regia of the LNBP.
+Standing at 6 ft 5 in (1.96 m), he played at the shooting guard and small forward positions.

 -